cloudmailin/docs.cloudmailin.com/content/receiving_email/custom_domains.md

     mail.example.com mail is handled by 5 client1.cloudmailin.net.

 ## Adding a CNAME
-Using a CNAME is the preferred method of pointing your domain at our email servers.
-This method means that whenever we change the locations or names of our mail servers your DNS record will always be up to date with the latest details.
+We no longer recommend that you use a CNAME to setup your custom domain.
+This method has the advantage that whenever we change the locations or names of our mail servers your DNS record will always be up to date with the latest details.
+However, it has the downside of a few incompatibiliy issues with some servers.
 To add use this method create a CNAME record pointing to:

     clients.cloudmailin.net